IBM/aspera-cli/docs/README.erb.md

 This script may:

-- configure environment variables (PATH, Ruby, etc.)
+- Configure environment variables (PATH, Ruby, and so on)

-- enforce a maximum runtime
+- Enforce a maximum runtime

-- centralize command options
+- Centralize command options

 **Example** (Linux)